Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Basic Notions

 If $P= P(\tG)$ is the path poset of a graph, then the level and the length coincide.
 More generally, if $P$ is a faithful sub-poset of $SS(\tG)$, the notion of level of an element $\tH \in P$ can be extended as follows:

 For the rest of the section $R$ denotes a commutative ring with identity, and $A$ an associative unital $R$-algebra.
-An \emph{ordered digraph} is a digraph with a fixed well-ordering\footnote{Every non-empty sub-set has a minimal element.} of the vertices.
+An \emph{ordered digraph} is a digraph with a fixed ordering of the vertices.

 Let $\tG$ be an ordered graph and let $v_0\in V(\tG)$ be the minimum with respect to the given ordering.
 Given a multipath $\tH<\tG$, to each connected component of $\tH$ we associate a copy of~$A$.
 Then we take the ordered tensor product.
 More concretely, if $c_0<\dots<c_k$ is the set of ordered connected components of $\tH$, we define: